DomainDrivenArchitecture/lineagos-fairphone/KnownToWork/AuroraStore.md

 # Privacy

-The [source code](https://gitlab.com/AuroraOSS/AuroraStore) of tje AuroraStore can be found on GitLab.
+The [source code](https://gitlab.com/AuroraOSS/AuroraStore) of the AuroraStore can be found on GitLab.

 # Reviews